The Sweet Life at Muddy Pond Sorghum in Tennessee & a Recipe for the Best Sorghum Cookies

 Life is sweet in the Muddy Pond community in Tennessee.
 Sorghum cane planting, harvesting, and syrup-making is not just a business here.
 It’s a way of life.
 It’s a passion.
 It’s about family, fellowship, and community.

-Traveling through the winding roads and picturesque foothills of rural Middle Tennessee, Mr. B and I did not know what to expect from this long anticipated trip to meet with the Guenther family of Muddy Pond Sorghum.
+Traveling through the winding roads and picturesque foothills of rural Middle Tennessee, Roger and I did not know what to expect from this long anticipated trip to meet with the Guenther family of Muddy Pond Sorghum.
 As we turned onto Muddy Pond Road, the rolling hills were blanketed with the late summer’s shades of green with stretches of road eerily canopied with draped trees.
 Muddy Pond Road seemed endless as we drove past quaint general stores and long stretches of fertile farm land.